-ANCHORAGE, Alaska – A former Rhodes and Fulbright scholar who pleaded guilty in a bizarre case of deception and double identities has been sentenced to nearly five years in prison.
+ANCHORAGE, Alaska – A former Rhodes and Fulbright scholar from Alaska who pleaded guilty in a bizarre case of deception and double identities has been sentenced to nearly five years in prison.

-But federal prosecutors say the Anchorage woman used her new identity to defraud lenders out of hundreds of thousands of dollars in student loan money that she used to play the stock market, buy a condo and launch a business.
+The 38-year-old Anchorage woman took on a new identity under a federal program that helps rape and domestic violence victims hide from their tormentors.
+But federal prosecutors say she used her new identity to defraud lenders out of more than $600,000 in student loan money that she used to play the stock market, buy a condo and launch a business.

-Yould pleaded guilty in June to mail and wire fraud and making false statements to get student loans.
+Yould insists she used the money for her studies.
+She pleaded guilty in June to mail and wire fraud and making false statements to get student loans.

 Information from: Anchorage Daily News, http://www.adn.com